Caroon-zz/weather-app/README.md

 # Weather App 🌤️

 A React Native weather application built with Expo Router, TypeScript, and modern development practices.
+It primarily serves as a testbed and demonstrator.

 ## 🏗️ Architecture